cocos/cocos-docs/en/material-system/effect-2.x-to-3.0.md

 For the Effect asset, both v2.x and v3.0 use the YAML1.2 standard syntax and parser, and there are few differences between the two versions.
 The Effect asset defines a material type, and by following the [syntax format](yaml-101.md), the following information can be defined:

 - Technique list of rendering techniques
-- A list of passes for each Technique
+- A list of Pass for each Technique
 - A list of editable properties exposed to the editor in each Pass (including data type designation within the editor, component mapping relationships, etc.)
 - Shader programs for each Pass, including vertex and fragment shader programs